shivam01anand/shivamanand.github.io/_posts/2024-03-16-balance-meditations.md

+---
+layout: post
+title: "Balance App Meditations"
+---

-Each piece of content's title is it's purpose
+Each piece of content has a unique purpose.
-They're either an isolated "single" or part of a "plan", a series of videos to be consumed everyday in a span of 1-2 weeks
+It'll be either an isolated "single" or part of a "plan", a series of videos to be consumed everyday in a span of 1-2 weeks.

-# Foundations Series
+## Foundations Series
 ## Part I

 _Count based shenanigans_ - Just breathing, Counting exhales.
 I'm quite used to visualing a number getting physically built up along with the action, from the stretching holds i'd done a month back.